SubliminalsChannel/Scripts/Buyers Guide Scripts/Anvil Gladiator - Buyers Guide.md

 I'm going to tell you everything you need to know before buying the Anvil Gladiator and we’re starting right now.

 ### Introduction
-Thank you so much for all of the support from Patrons and Channel Members.
+Thank you so much for all of the support from Patrons, Channel Members, and Twitch Subscribers.
 Welcome to "A Star Citizen’s Buyer’s Guide" this is SubliminaL here and today we'll be discussing the features, functions, and benefits of the Anvil Gladiator.
 We'll cover a brief overview, take a tour, compare stats with similar ships, review pros and cons, and I'll give you my thoughts on the Gladiator.
 If you haven't seen it, my Loadout Guide for the Anvil Gladiator can be found here, and on the end screen.
 I go live on Twitch just before every YouTube release come and hang out.
 Enough with the formalities, let's get to it.

 *New citizens, can use my referral code on screen or the link in the description to reserve their 5000aUEC in the PU, no pledge necessary.*